phpmentors-jp/stagehand-fsm/README.md

 Manual state management makes code complex, decreases intentionality.
 By using Stagehand_FSM, state management code can be declaratively represented in the form of FSM.
 This makes code simpler, increases intentionality.

 Stagehand_FSM can be used as an infrastructure for [domain-specific languages](http://en.wikipedia.org/wiki/Domain-specific_language) (DSLs).
-Examples are workflow engines, page flow engines such as [Piece_Flow](https://github.com/piece/piece-flow).
+Examples are workflow engines, pageflow engines such as [PHPMentorsPageflowerBundle](https://github.com/phpmentors-jp/pageflower-bundle).

 ```php
 <?php